Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Measuring Explanation Consistency

 \section{Measuring Explanation Consistency}

-We argue here that consistency of the explanations produced by a model regardless of orthogonal changes to hyper parameters is a strong surrogate to model robustness.
+We argue that consistency of the explanations produced by a model regardless of orthogonal changes to hyper parameters is a strong surrogate to model robustness.
 Fidelity of explanations on the micro level, i.e. input features, is the basis to quantify explanations \cite{yeh2019infidelity,plumb2018model}.
 Here, we are validating explainability on the macro level, i.e. the robustness of the produced explanation regardless of changes to model training that are orthogonal to the model architecture, data content, and classification task.
 Intuitively speaking, the consistency of explanations across model variations engender trust in these models as the end user does not expect changes in the explanation due to an incremental model update.
+Existing similarity metrics of different model outputs(e.g. cosine similarity, root mean squared error) are ill-suited to this task as they are unable to accurately quantify the small (yet important) changes that are particularly of interest here.
+The separability of a binary classifier, i.e. training accuracy, is an established measure of changes in model output \cite{gan2014filter} which we adapt here to form the basis to measure consistency within the framework defined next.